Adal Sultanate: Economy

-During its existence, Adal had relations and engaged in trade with other polities in Northeast Africa, the Near East, Europe and South Asia.
+The nobility of Adal also apparently had a fair taste for luxury, the commercial relations that existed between the Adal Sultanate and the rulers of the Arab peninsula allowed Muslims to obtain luxury items that Christian Ethiopians, whose relations with the outside world were still blocked, could not acquire, a Christian document describing Sultan Badlay relates:"And the robes [of the sultan] and those of his leaders were adorned with silver and shone on all sides.
+And the dagger which he [the sultan] carried at his side was richly adorned with gold and precious stones; and his amulet was adorned with drops of gold; and the inscriptions on the amulet were of gold paint.
+And his parasol came from the land of Syria and it was such beautiful work that those who looked at it marveled, and winged serpents were painted on it."During its existence, Adal had relations and engaged in trade with other polities in Northeast Africa, the Near East, Europe and South Asia.
 Many of the historic cities in the Horn of Africa such as Abasa, Amud, Awbare and Berbera flourished under its reign with courtyard houses, mosques, shrines, walled enclosures and cisterns.
 Adal attained its peak in the 14th century, trading in slaves, ivory and other commodities with Abyssinia and kingdoms in Arabia through its chief port of Zeila.
 The cities of the empire imported intricately coloured glass bracelets and Chinese celadon for palace and home decoration.
 Adal also used imported currency such as Egyptian dinars and dirhems.

-According to Sada Mire, the flourishing medieval cities and towns in Adal Sultanate such as Zeila, Berbera, Abasa, Amud, Awbube, Awbare, Qoorgaab, Gogesa (near Gabiley), Aw-Barkhaadle (near Hargeisa) Fardowsa (near Sheikh), Maduna, Derbiga, Cad Cad and others were founded and developed by Somali pastoral and trading communities.
-While Somali locals state ancient towns were built by the Harla people.
+British archaeologist A. G. Mathews concluded that the large stone pens found in the ruins of medieval cities like Amud served the purpose of holding slaves as they passed through to the port cities of Berbera and Zeila from the interior of the Adal Sultanate.